Ergin Ataman: Anadolu Efes

 In December 2017, Ataman signed a contract with Anadolu Efes.

-In 2018–19 season, Ataman led Anadolu Efes to the 2019 EuroLeague Final Four, where they lost in the final game to the CSKA Moscow.
+In the 2018–19 season, Ataman led Anadolu Efes to the 2019 EuroLeague Final Four, where they lost in the final game to the CSKA Moscow.
 On May 23, Ataman signed a two-year contract extension with the Anadolu Efes.

-In 2020–21 season, Ataman won the EuroLeague title where they played with Barcelona in the final game.
+In the 2020–21 season, Ataman won the EuroLeague title where they played with Barcelona in the final game.
 Ataman became the first Turkish coach who won the EuroLeague title.
 And next season, he won the Turkish Cup in February 2022.

 He won the EuroLeague title for the second time in a row in the final match against Real Madrid in the 2021–22 season.

+Panathinaikos

+On April 21, 2023, Ataman signed a two-year contract with Greek Basket League and EuroLeague powerhouse Panathinaikos, marking a new page in his career.
+The deal was made official on June 20, 2023.

+On 17 November 2023 against Virtus Bologna, he reached 200 career wins in the EuroLeague.

+In the 2023-24 season, Ataman and Panathinaikos finished in the 2nd place in the Euroleague Regular Season (23W-11L) and secured the home court advantage for the Playoffs, where they eliminated Maccabi Tel Aviv with a score of 3-2 and led Panathinaikos to the Final Four in Berlin for the first time after an absence of twelve years.

+He won Panathinaikos' seventh EuroLeague title and the first one since 2011, facing Real Madrid in the final where the "Greens" dominated the second half against Real Madrid for an 80-95 victory in Berlin and managed to win the Euroleague title in his first season as the head coach.

+On July 23, 2024, Ataman officially renewed his contract with the reigning EuroLeague champions through 2027.

+On September 24, 2024 at the end of friendly match between Panathinaikos and Galatasaray Ataman rose his hand gesturing the score 3-1, which was the result in the last football derby score between Fenerbahce and Galatasaray.
+This gesture led Fenerbahce to announce it will not send players to the national team as long as he is on the bench.

+On February 16, 2025, Panathinaikos won the Greek Cup, beating their archrival Olympiacos in the Final.